suffices_byop bossLib.suffices_by : term quotation * tactic -> tactic

 prove it.

-done in the context of the whole goal (asl,g)
+done in the context of the whole goal (asl,g), using the

 If the current goal is